 When your new/reengineered site goes live, search engines have to index every element on every page.
 While the process begins immediately, it takes time…more time if your site is poorly interlinked and/or has no quality external links leading to it.

-No search engine is forthcoming with how and when exactly pages and sites are indexed.
+No search engine is forthcoming about with how and when exactly pages and sites are indexed.
 You simply have to keep checking your analytics for signs.
 Which leads us to the next point…

 - Monitoring and analysis